Maxine Singer visits Carnegie's former Department of Plant Biology

 Read More open_in_new

-Schools and universities must find a way to encourage and ease the path for women who are inspired by the great scientific adventure.
+Schools and universities must find ways to encourage and ease the path for women who are inspired by the great scientific adventure.

 Beyond Bias and Barriers | Science Pictured: Maxine Singer circa 1963.
 Courtesy of the National Library of Medicine.